May 19, 2011

 Parkway on Clark Street - just south of Diversey

-1938 listings from Chicago Daily Tribune
+from Chicago Daily Tribune

 by 1960

-One of my sources for the post
+*One of my sources for this blog post*

 image - Chicago History in Postcards